onera/paradigm/doc/sphinx/source/developer_manual/dev_tools/exch_helper.rst

   .. dropdown:: Persistent

     Persistent communication allows to reuse the same "communication chanel" (see above).
-    A persistent communication is initialized once with a ``init`` method, then used several times with the ``start`` and ``wait`` methods.
+    A persistent communication is initialized once with a ``init`` method, then uses several times with the ``start`` and ``wait`` methods.
 When the communication chanel is no longer needed, it must be finalized with a ``free`` method.